 - Give yourself permission to take breaks.
 Get out of the house.
 Visit with friends.
 Pamper yourself with a massage.
 Take a long bath.

 - Take care of yourself.
 Don’t skip your own doctor’s appointments because you’re too busy.
-Exercise; eat well; don’t sacrifice sleep.
+Exercise, eat well and get enough sleep.

 - Get up 15 minutes earlier and use the time just for you.
 Sit with your coffee or tea and enjoy it.
 Journal about your struggles and feelings.
 Meditate, pray, stretch. . . .
 Do whatever you want to do.

 - Make a list of your daily activities and tasks.
-See if you can delegate any of it.
-Maybe your spouse can make dinner twice or week.
-Perhaps a friend or relative can run errands or help with laundry.
+See if you can delegate any of them.
+Perhaps your spouse can make dinner twice or a week.
+Maybe a friend or relative can run errands or help with laundry.
 People often want to help—take them up on it!

 - Check into family-leave benefits from your place of work.
-It could take a huge weight off your shoulders by giving you more hours in your day.
+Take a huge weight off your shoulders by giving you more hours in your day.

 - If an opportunity comes along for a brief getaway for you, consider hospice respite care for your loved one.
-Your hospice should offer short-term inpatient admission (meaning more than 24 hours and up to five days and nights maximum) to relieve family members or other persons caring for the patient at home.
+Your hospice program should offer short-term inpatient admission for your loved one (meaning more than 24 hours and up to five days and nights maximum) to relieve family members or other persons who are caregivers.

-There is support, there are short cuts, there is the reorganization of priorities that can make you a happier person and a better caregiver.
-Think of these steps as a fire extinguisher on caregiver burnout.
+There is support, there are shortcuts, and there are strategies for reorganizing your priorities to make you a happier person and a better caregiver.